Tel: 905-940-8188

 During your inital treatment there will come a time when you feel better, but in all likelihood your body still needs regular adjustments to correct underlying problems.
 Stopping your care at this stage may lead to a relapse, particularly if the posture and aggravating factors(eg long hours at a computer) are not modified.
 Your doctor can provide you with a treatment plan and regular progress reports of where you are on the "Wellness Trail".

 In some cases there is the feeling of a light pressure on your spinal joint and/or you may hear a popping sound but there is rarely pain associated with an adjustment.
 If you came to your appointment in pain, you may feel some pain relief or improved mobility after spinal adjustments.
 Remember: "hurt does not mean harm".
-Laser therapy, ultrasound or Interferential Current (IFC) therapy and heatpacks are often used to relax tight muscles in preparation for adjustment, in order to minimize any discomfort during the adjustment itself.

 Between each joint of the spine and extremities are lubricating fluids.
 With some adjustments these fluids or gases shift and produce a popping or cracking sound called "cavitation".
 You may often hear similar sounds when stretching and you are able to release tight areas.
 Chiropractic adjustments are always designed to open the space between bones, not press them together.
 Not all adjustments will create a sound so the adjustment didn't "fail" because you didn't hear anything.

-No. Even Chiropractors get adjusted by other doctors.
-An adjustment requires a specific, directed force designed to affect an individual joint in a precise way.
 Some people can "crack" their own joints but this is not an adjustment.
 It may cause more irritation, hypermobility(too "loose") or problems to an already unstable joint.
 Oftentimes the areas we can release on our own are hypermobile due to restricted movement in adjacent areas.
 Your Chiropractor is trained to assess which area needs to be adjusted, and which needs to be left alone.

 Generally when you feel the need to "crack" a joint on a regular basis, it is a sign that there is an instability in the area.
 Cracking the joint yourself may provide temporary relief but the need to crack soon returns.
 Often the joints affected by your "crack" are not the ones that are fixated, they are ones with too much mobility.
 They may have weakened muscles and ligaments and you may cause more problems to the area.